aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 Your applications need certificate to enable https.
 Normally Visual Studio creates this certificate for you when you run your application for the first time however sometimes it doesn't when docker is involved.
 To overcome the issue, we create our own self-signed certificate for development.

-In your `aspnet-core\docker\mvc\` folder, you will find **create-certificate.ps1** file to create the certificate.
+In your `aspnet-core\docker\certificate\` folder, you will find **create-certificate.ps1** file to create the certificate.
 After running the shell script, you should have a similar output like below.
 <img src="images/development-docker-mvc/docker-create-dev-certificate.png" alt="docker-create-dev-certificate"/>

 ### 3. Running the migrator